 Lent Goods: This field represents the amount of that product that has been lent to that group.

 Reorder Level: This is the threshold set to alert the user when you reorder more of that product.
 The KORONA Dashboard will alert you as to how low your stock is when it crosses this number.

 Maximum Level: The maximum recommended stock that the warehouse is meant to hold.

 Average Purchase Price: This is the average cost of all items on-hand.
 The average purchase price gets affected by stock receipt or can also be overridden via inventory counts.

-*Note: You can sort any column by clicking the column name, this will switch between sorting ascending vs descending.
-You can also apply Filters to sort your warehouse similar to how you can filter products.
+*Note: You can sort any column by clicking the column name; this will switch between ascending and descending.
+You can also apply Filters to sort your warehouse, similar to how you can filter products.

 Setting up a warehouse is done just as you would set up an organizational unit.
 For more information on organizational unit setup, see our Organizational Unit Setup page.
 You can also set this up for organizational units that you wish to track inventory for as well.

 Go to the Organizational Units screen by navigating Settings > Organizational Units.
 Once at that screen, click on the New.
 You will then be taken to the Create Organizational Unit Screen.
 Fill out the fields as if you were creating a new organizational unit.